 Request to remove from blacklists

-Sender scores are tracked and maintained by email security solutions, spam filters, ISPs etc. Many of them also maintain email blacklists.
-When you check your sender scores with the tools listed above.
+Sender scores are tracked and maintained by email security solutions, spam filters, ISPs, etc. Many of them also maintain email blacklists.
+When you check your email reputation with the tools listed above.
 They will also tell you if you have been blacklisted anywhere.

-How to improve and maintain good sender reputation
+How to improve and maintain a good sender reputation?

 Here are a few things you can do to ensure you stay clear of any ‘bad’ or ‘poor’ sender reputation –

 Unsafe attachments and email contents can pose significant security risks like virus or malware transmission, phishing scams, data breaches, and compliance violations.
 Hence, it is important to be cautious of attachments from unknown sources and check for viruses before sending them.